Anthony Gbuji

-Anthony Okonkwo Gbuji (born 29 October 1931) is a retired Catholic prelate who was bishop of Enugu Diocese from 1997 to 2009.
+Anthony Okonkwo Gbuji (born 29 October 1931) is a Nigerian Roman Catholic prelate, who served as a bishop of Diocese of Enugu from 1997 to 2009.
 He was ordained priest on 23 November 1958 at Propaganda Fidei Chapel, Rome by Pietro Cardinal Agaginian the Prefect of the Congregation.
 Gbuji is a doctor of Canon Law.

 Background and education

 Anthony Gbuji was born in 1931 to Alexander Gbuji who was a Catechist and his mother Agness both with roots to Akwukwu-Igbo in Oshimili North Local Government Area in present Delta State.
 Gbuji was born in the premises of St Charles Catholic Church, Ubulu-Uku where his mother was participating in some religious activities.
 He started his primary education in 1938 at St. Raphael Catholic School Akwukwu-Igbo and later transferred to St. Theresa Catholic School Onicha-Olona where he had to travel for five kilometers to school daily.
 Later, Fr.
 Abraham Ojefua who was working at the Onicha-Olona Parish brought Gbuji to the parish house where he stayed throughout his primary education.
 At the parish house, he was in close contact with several priests such as Paul Emechete and J. C. Lyons SMA, and seminarians whose lives inspired Gbuji to join priesthood.
 He attended St. Theresa Minor Seminary Oke Are, Ibadan from 1947 to 1951 for his secondary education.

 In 1952, he enrolled in St. Paul's Major Seminary, Benin-City where he studied Philosophy graduation in 1954.
 In 1954, while on pastoral work Agbor, his local ordinary, Bishop Kelly sent message to him to get prepared for further studies in Rome.
 He left for Rome in 1955 with two other seminarians P. G. Ugboko who later became Monsignor and first indigenous rector of Saints Perter and Paul Major Seminary, Bodija, Ibadan and Francis Arinze who became a Cardinal.